botnana/blog/README.md

 #### An Industrial Ethernet and IoT Platform (工業以太網物聯網開發平台)

 Botnana A2 is an industrial Ethernet development platform.
 Designed and developed by Mapacode Inc., targeting specifically towards industrial education and automation development.
-Mapacode Inc. uses it as for it’s own CNC products.
+Mapacode Inc. uses it for it’s own CNC products.

 Botnana A2's a variation of BeagleBone Black, but with both Mii ports on the CPU supported instead one.
 It incorporates 2 sets of RJ45 connectors in order to fulfill the requirements of EtherCAT master/slave.
 It's 40-pin connector is compatible with Raspberry Pi Model B+ , another 30 pin connector provides 24V and analog inputs.
 Inbuilt basic essential industrial Ethernet and IoT (Internet of Things) software, well suited for R & D personnel or students to experiment on various innovative ideas in the era of industrial Ethernet and IoT.